JamesNK/BookOfDotNetOSS/docs/nuget-publishing.md

 ﻿# Publishing a NuGet Package

-In addition to NuGet.org, NuGet packages can be published to and consumed from several places:
+NuGet packages are published and consumed from package repositories.
+While NuGet.org is the most widely known and used repository, there are many places to publish a NuGet package:

 * **[NuGet.org](https://www.nuget.org/)** is the primary online repository for NuGet packages.
 All packages on NuGet.org are publicly available to everyone.
-By default, Visual Studio has nuget.org as a package source and for many developers this is the only package repository they will interact with.
+By default, Visual Studio has NuGet.org as a package source and for many developers this is the only package repository they will interact with.
 NuGet.org is the best place to publish stable packages and pre-release packages that you want community feedback on.

 * **[MyGet](https://myget.org/)** repository service supports free custom package feeds for open source projects.
 A MyGet public custom feed is an ideal place to publish pre-release packages created by your CI service.
 MyGet also provides private feeds commercially.